aguspdana/multiplayer-tree/README.md

 - It can move multiple nodes
 - Highlight the parent node of the drop position when moving the node.

-Figma determines the drop position based on the mouse position.
+Figma determines the drop path based on the mouse position on mouse down and mouse up.
+It's trivial to calculate it because the node component has the same height.
 This allows it to move a node to the parent level (as sibling) when dragged slightly to the left.
-I can't recreate this without causing expensive browser reflows because the specification of this exercise is to support custom component for the node, which can have different dimensions.
+I can't recreate this without causing expensive browser reflows because this exercise requires support for custom component for the node, which can have different dimensions.
 As a workaround, we can move a node as the parent sibling when the mouse is hovered over the parent component, outside the child component.

 ## Page/component renference